edlins/libPCA9685/README.md

-        Performs an all-devices software reset on an I2C bus, turns off all PWM outputs on a PCA9685 device, sets the PWM frequency on the PCA9685, and sets the MODE1 to 0x20 (auto-increment).
+        Performs an all-devices software reset on an I2C bus, turns off all PWM outputs on a PCA9685 device, sets the PWM frequency on the PCA9685, and sets the MODE1 register to 0x20 (auto-increment).

         ----------------------------------------------------------------